Build investment portfolioInvesting in the stock market

 Cash generates little or no real return

 Cash may seem safe in the short term.
 In the long term, however, cash is risky in terms of inflation.
-In the current low interest rate environment, how can you achieve a significant return after inflation with 0% in your salary account or savings account?
-Even if you can, the return on shares or bonds is higher.
+How can you achieve a significant return after inflation with 0% in your salary account or savings account in the current low interest rate environment?
+Even if you manage to do this, the return on shares or bonds is higher.
 Cash therefore lowers the overall return on your investment portfolio.
 In comparison, this burden is lowest with an immediate direct investment, medium with a gradual investment and maximum with a crash timing strategy.

 In addition to crash timing and immediate direct investment, let’s now take a look at two other strategies that you can use to invest a one-off amount in the stock market.
 These can be useful in certain situations.